 - Level 3: Expanding: Student can communicate ideas in English using an expanding amount of vocabulary and grammatical structures. .
 Student needs support with conversational and academic language.
 Direct ELL support is needed in scheduled language support blocks.

 - Level 4: Consolidating: Student has proficient conversational language skills, but student may need support developing academic language.
 Student may need direct ELL support classes or student may be recommended for Language Adapted classes.

-- Level 5: Bridging: Student has proficient conversational and academic language skills, but the student may need extra support in a given area such as speaking/listening, reading, or writing.
+- Level 5: Bridging: Student is approaching grade level language proficiency, but the student may need extra support in a given area such as speaking/listening, reading, or writing.
 Student may need direct ELL support classes or student may be recommended for Language Adapted classes.
-Note: Language Adapted/Supported Courses:
+Note: Language Adapted/ Courses:

 ENGLISH LANGUAGE LEARNER OPTIONS